keithgroup/solute-solvent-clusters/README.md

 Data is organized into the following directories.

-- `clusters`: XYZ and output files for optimizations and electronic structure calculations.
+- `clusters`: Structures and output files from optimizations and electronic structure calculations.
 - `forcefields`: Parameters used for global optimization calculations.
 - `benchmark`: Calculations used to benchmark global optimization codes.

-Structures are stored in an XYZ format.
+Structures are typically stored in a XYZ format.
 [Quantum chemical JSON](https://github.com/keithgroup/group-scripts/tree/master/examples/qjson-creator) or raw-text output files are provided for ABCluster and ORCA calculations.

 ### Species

-The following table specifies which species are included in this data set.
+Clusters that only contain one chemical species (``homogeneous``): water, acetonitrile, and methanol.

+Clusters containing two or mores chemical species (``heterogeneous``) are shown in the table below.

 | Solvents | Solutes |
 | :---: | :--- |